Center for the Professional Education of Teachers

 There are several ways you can receive support:

-• All of our upcoming PD opportunities are open to all K-12 educators — although we can't offer you a discounted registration rate, you are absolutely welcome to attend any opportunity that feels relevant to you.
+• Register for one of our upcoming PD opportunities, which are open to all K-12 educators.
+Although we can't offer you a discounted registration rate, you are absolutely welcome to attend any opportunity that feels relevant to you.

 • Join our mailing list, which will allow you access to professional development articles and resources that can help you in your journey as an educator.